stuisme/VineSharp/README.md

 Wrapper for the undocumented Vine API.
 Since it is undocumented, it is also unsupported and is subject to change.
 This library is not intended for production use.

-Since Vine does not have a documented API, or the ability to OAuth.
-You must provide a username and password to obtain a valid token.
+Since Vine does not provide public OAuth for Apps, a username and password are required to obtain a valid token.

 Getting Started
 ---------------